 Utility under-grounding completed in February 2019.
 This included Dominion Energy installing underground conduit, junction boxes, and vaults, and Washington Gas moving main lines to allow for streetscape construction along S Washington St.

 Design plans are with VDOT for awaiting sign-off.
-Invitations For Bid (IFB) and contractor selector is scheduled for Summer 2019, with streetscape construction starting in Autumn 2019.
+Invitations For Bid (IFB) and contractor selector is scheduled for Spring 2020, with streetscape construction starting in late Summer 2020.

 About the Project